-Part XVI of a multipart series, to start at the beginning, goto Part I.
+Part XX of a multipart series, goto the beginning with Part I.

 The next phase of our move to the cloud in 2012 was to build the Cloud Product Detail Page (PDP).
 The detail pages are where you land when you select a product from a list or advertisement.
 It generally has the price, product description, reviews, questions and the all important Add to Cart button.

 Cloud Home Page was the first foray into moving TWLER.com to the cloud, but we needed to move more parts of the site to the cloud to reach the scale we were looking for during Holiday.
 To achieve the goals of our architecture, we were attempting to move the 90+% of site traffic that is people landing on the home page, searching for products and viewing product details.
 In an eCommerce site, the majority of traffic is simply looking at products and learning about them, only a small portion of traffic makes it to the checkout process.

 The Home Page was a fairly straightforward task since we were redesigning the whole page as we rebuilt it.
 The PDP was much more difficult.
 First, there were eleven PDPs which all spawned from a single PDP five or ten years ago.
 Second, the content in the content management system contained custom HTML embedded within the content making it extremely difficult to reuse the existing content.
 But with 500,000 items in the content system, it wasn’t possible to rework all the content while building out the new PDPs.
 Besides, the way we were building out the system, the business wanted the ability to fall back on the original PDPs in case the new ones failed.
 We hadn’t yet gained the trust of the business teams in our first year of rebuilding TWLER.com.

 We decided an engineering solution was the only likely way to solve this problem of bridging the old content to the new system.
 We set some enterprising engineers on the problem; we simply tasked them with figuring out a way to make the existing content work with the new page templates.